The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Mitigating memorization

-Understanding where memorization arises in LLMs is crucial to designing effective steering interventions. \citet{stoehr2024localizing} conducted a detailed mechanistic analysis of paragraph-length memorized sequences and found that memorization is often localized to specific LLM components.
+Understanding where memorization arises in LLMs is crucial to designing effective steering interventions. \alexAA{Stoehr, et al.}~\citet{stoehr2024localizing} conducted a detailed mechanistic analysis of paragraph-length memorized sequences and found that memorization is often localized to specific LLM components.
 They showed that fine-tuning only a subset of the high-gradient weights was sufficient to erase memorized passages.
 Additionally, they identified a single attention head in an early layer that reliably activates in response to rare token combinations seen during training, triggering verbatim recall.

-Building on localization, \citet{chang2023localization} evaluated multiple methods for localizing memorized content by introducing two diagnostic benchmarks: injection, where known memorized sequences are inserted via fine-tuning a small set of weights, and deletion, which tests whether removing specific neurons erases a naturally memorized output.
+Building on localization, \alexAA{Chang, et al.}~\citet{chang2023localization} evaluated multiple methods for localizing memorized content by introducing two diagnostic benchmarks: injection, where known memorized sequences are inserted via fine-tuning a small set of weights, and deletion, which tests whether removing specific neurons erases a naturally memorized output.
 They compared several techniques, including activation-based heuristics~\citep{geva2022transformer}, integrated gradients~\citep{dai2021knowledge}, and pruning-based methods like Slimming and Hard Concrete~\citep{chang2023localization}.
 Their results showed that pruning-based approaches were most effective: for example, Hard Concrete was able to identify fewer than 0.5\% of neurons whose removal led to a ~60\% drop in memorization accuracy.
-Both~\citet{chang2023localization} and~\citet{ stoehr2024localizing} highlighted a key challenge: the neurons involved in one memory often contribute to others, complicating memory-specific interventions due to the risk of collateral forgetting.
+Both \alexAA{Stoehr, et al.}~\citet{ stoehr2024localizing} and \alexAA{Chang, et al.}~\citet{chang2023localization} highlighted a key challenge: the neurons involved in one memory often contribute to others, complicating memory-specific interventions due to the risk of collateral forgetting.

 By leveraging insights from model localization and sparse representation learning, such techniques can target memorized content with increasing precision, offering a flexible and minimally invasive tool for minimizing memorization.